Approximate Models for Gravitational Memory: Abstract

 \section{Abstract}

-The large-distance development of a sandwich gravitational wave, consistent with Carroll symmetry, provides us with a surprisingly good analytic approximation of the motion of particles in a wave with P\"oschl-Teller profile.
-The role of the 2nd solution of the \StL equation is highlighted.
-Similar results hold for Gaussian profiles.
+The large-distance approximation of a sandwich gravitational wave by a continuous but not necessarily smooth profile provides us with an approximate analytic description of particle motion in a gravitational wave as spelled out for the P\"oschl-Teller profile.
+Displacement Memory is obtained by fine-tuning the amplitude.
+The role of the 2nd solution of the Sturm-Liouville equation is highlighted.
+Similar results hold for a Gaussian and simple square profiles.
+Our approximate models are consistent with Carroll symmetry.